iScrapeData/toolbox/build_urls/README.md

 Bonus: We'll also use this program to prefabricate output filenames for the scraper as well.
 I separate concerns this way so that my Scraper only has to do one thing - my motto - "Get the data."

 Note: Never include your API key in the url variable, or anywhere that it would be recorded/logged into other documents.
 And never in code that would be served to a user's browser.
 Always place keys and other credentials directly into backend code only.
 You don't want your credentials showing up in logs or output/input files, or a browser's sources.
 You could also store credentials in an external file.
 But that's only necessary in a web application or in software.

+# DISCLAIMER
+This code is not perfect.
+Also, it was developed in a VS Code and Windows environment.
+Additional debugging may be required on another OS.